Here’s how to fly the American flag on Memorial Day

 The American flag should only be displayed from sunrise to sunset on buildings and on stationary flagstaffs in the open.
 If it’s illuminated during the night hours, the flag can be displayed for 24 hours.
 When the flag is being raised, it should be done briskly, but when lowered, it should be done ceremoniously.

 If you are displaying the flag against a wall, the union – the stars – should be in the top left corner.
-In a window, the flag should appear the same way with the stars in the upper left corner as viewed from outside looking in.
+In a window, the flag should appear the same way as the stars in the upper left corner as viewed from the outside looking in.

 While no flag or pennant should be placed above the U.S. flag, there is an exception: During church services conducted by naval chaplains at sea for personnel of the Navy, the church pennant may be flown above the flag.